-Our research methodology allows us to make the most of any of the widely implemented testing and analytics solutions currently in use (such as Google Analytics Content Experiments, Adobe Target, Google Analytics, Adobe Analytics, ExactTarget Marketing Cloud, Eloqua), whether independently or integrated within our own testing platform (MECData).
-Using these testing and analytics solutions, we conduct single-factorial (A/B), multi-factorial (multi-variable/MV) and sequential (if unavoidable) tests.
+Our research methodology allows us to make the most of any of the industry's widely implemented testing and analytics solutions currently in use (such as Content Experiments from Google, Adobe Target, Google Analytics, Adobe Analytics, ExactTarget Marketing Cloud, Eloqua), whether independently or integrated within our own testing platform (MECData).
+Using these testing and analytics solutions, we conduct single factor (A/B), multi-factor (multi-variable/MV) and sequential (if unavoidable) tests.

-Experimental subjects are most typically pulled from a continuous, real-valued random sample population of consumers, and occasional focus group testing is performed, especially in new product development situations.
+Experimental subjects are generally drawn from a randomly selected sample of real customers or customer prospects, and occasional focus group testing is performed, especially in new product development situations.
 The full spectrum of online marketing communications is tested, from Web pages to email messages, banner and text ads.

 2. Real-world experimentation